-The fund aims to deliver combined income and capital growth of at least the cash rate plus 4% a year over any three-year period.
-That is before any charges are taken and in any market conditions.
-The cash rate is based on the three-month EURIBOR rate at which banks borrow money from each other.
-The fund aims to achieve this while seeking to minimise the degree to which the value of the fund fluctuates over time, and also seeking to limit monthly losses.
+The fund aims to provide a combination of capital growth and income of at least 3-month Euribor plus 4% a year, before any Ongoing Charges over any three-year period.
+The 3-month Euribor is the rate at which banks borrow money from each other.
+The fund aims to achieve this while seeking to limit losses and minimise the degree to which the value of its assets changes over time.
 Managing the fund in this way reduces its ability to achieve returns significantly above three-month EURIBOR plus 4%.
-There is no guarantee that the fund will achieve a positive return over any period.
-Investors may not get back the original amount they invested.

 Investment policy and strategy

 Core investment: The fund typically invests via derivatives in a mix of assets from anywhere in the world, including company shares, bonds, currencies, cash and assets that can be turned quickly into cash.
 The fund may also invest directly, or through other funds.
 The fund may invest in Chinese bonds denominated in Renminbi.

 Other investments: The fund may invest in asset-backed securities, contingent convertible debt securities, other funds and cash or assets that can be turned into cash quickly.

 Derivatives: The fund invests via derivatives and may use derivatives with the aim of reducing the risks and costs of managing the fund.